-Gynostemma, according to traditional Chinese medicine, boosts the body’s defence, contributes to metabolism stabilisation, help sustain blood lipid balance and harmonises all the functions of the body.
+Gynostemma pentaphyllum (Jiaogulan-Chinese name) is an herbaceous vine plant of the cucurbitaceous family and is distributed naturally in shaded and humid places.
 The plant contains many amino acids, vitamins and minerals (including calcium, iron, magnesium, phosphorus, potassium, selenium and zinc) essential in the human body.

 The composition of Lipid Metabolic Management Tea TIENS includes the leaves of gynostemma (Gynostemma pentaphyllum), lotus leaves (Folium nelumbinis), cassia seeds – a plant belonging the legume family (Cassia tora), and – known in China for thousands of years – Chinese knotweed root (Polygonum multiflorum).
 With enhancing the activity of the other components in mind, 6 varieties of green tea are also present in the preparation.